dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 All the endpoints used in the commands above are defined in the `TaskController` class, which belongs to the `com.auth0.samples.authapi.task` package.
 Besides this class, this package contains two other classes:

-- `Task`: which is the entity model that represents tasks in the application.
+- `Task`: the entity model that represents tasks in the application.
-- `TaskRepository`: which is the class responsible for handling the persistence of `Tasks`.
+- `TaskRepository`: the class responsible for handling the persistence of `Tasks`.

 The persistence layer of our application is backed by an in-memory database called [*HSQLDB*](http://hsqldb.org/).
-We would typically use a production-ready database like *PostgreSQL* or *MySQL* on real applications but, for this tutorial, this in-memory database will be enough.
+We would typically use a production-ready database like *PostgreSQL* or *MySQL* on real applications, but for this tutorial this in-memory database will be enough.

 ## Enabling User Registration on Spring Boot APIs

-Now that we took a look at the endpoints that our *RESTful Spring Boot API* exposes, we are going to start securing it.
+Now that we took a look at the endpoints that our RESTful Spring Boot API exposes, we are going to start securing it.
 The first step is to allow new users to register themselves.
 The classes that we will create in this feature will belong to a new package called `com.auth0.samples.authapi.user`.
 Let's create this package and add a new entity class called `ApplicationUser` to it:

 ```java
 package com.auth0.samples.authapi.user;